The following professionals lent their expertise to this article:

 Curriculum: Three semester-long courses feature specific learning modules.
 Students explore how to provide nursing care for sick, injured, and/or otherwise disabled patients.
 They learn basic bedside care and how to take vital signs.
 They will prepare and give injections and enemas, monitor catheters, apply dressings, treat bedsores, and give alcohol rubs and massages.

-Best For: Illinois students who are interested in entry-level nursing positions under the supervision of an RN or a physician
+Best for: Illinois students who are interested in entry-level nursing positions under the supervision of an RN or a physician

 West Virginia Junior College (WVJC)

-West Virginia Junior College offers a hybrid Practical Nursing program.
-It combines online coursework with hands-on clinical experiences at the school or local/regional healthcare facilities.
 In addition to hands-on training, students gain experience in real-world activities through clinical rotations at local area hospitals and medical facilities.
 Students can save time and money on this direct-admission program by immediately starting related classes.

 Duration: 12 months